 As we rush to and from all those critical places, spaces, faces in our lives, we miss the very earth under our feet (and the sky over our heads but that is another entry).

 I’ve always looked up—not metaphorically—because I love the stars and birds.
-Lately, looking for shells on the beach has taught me to look down with care and so doing I found these sturdy, resilient, delicate plants.
+Lately, looking for shells on the beach has taught me to look down with care and so doing I found these sturdy, resilient, dainty plants.

 It is in the quieter places, the back roads, the driveways, under stairs, that I have been finding the small beauties.
 Little treasures normally mown, weed-whacked, Round-uppedTM, dug up, driven over, or simply ignored because they are too small to be noticed or are deemed undesirable.